 - Bavetta, S., 2004, ‘Measuring Freedom of Choice: An Alternative View of a Recent Literature’, Social Choice and Welfare, 22: 29–48.

 - Bavetta, S. and Navarra, P., 2012, The Economics of Freedom.
-Theory, Measurement, and Policy Implications, Cambridge: Cambridge University Press.
+Theory, Measurement, and Policy Implications, New York: Cambridge University Press.